 |X/XX/XXXX||Sales Tax Payable||Remitted sales tax||X|

 Let’s say you sell $5,000 worth of goods to a customer, which is subject to a 5% sales tax.
-First, determine how much sales tax you need to collect.
+First, determine how much sales tax you need to collect by multiplying the sales by the sales tax rate.

 $5,000 X 0.05 = $250

-To do so, debit your cash account for the total amount the customer paid you.
-Then, credit your Sales Revenue account the amount of the purchase before sales tax.
+Debit your Cash account for the total amount the customer paid you.
+Then, credit your Sales Revenue account the purchase amount before sales tax.
 And, credit your Sales Tax Payable account the amount of the sales tax collected.

 Take a look at the following journal entry: